bihor/fp_newsletter/Documentation/Configuration/Index.rst

 Otherwise set settings.email.dontAppendL=1.
 Note: till version 3.0.0, the default language is german even when settings.email.dontAppendL=1.
 From version 3.0.0, the email-templates without a appended number are using translated texts by default.

+*Deprecation-note*: dontAppendL will be removed in version 8.0.0.
+Even all the templates with the ending 0 and 1.

 External fields
 ^^^^^^^^^^^^^^^